 E-commerce in Spain

-With almost 35 million online shoppers and over 47 million people, Spain's e-commerce sector offers many opportunities.
-Also for Dutch entrepreneurs.
-The number of Spanish online shops is quite low but the number of Spanish people shopping online is expected to keep growing in the coming years.
+With a population of more than 48 million people, Spain's e-commerce sector offers many opportunities.
+Spain is one of the fastest growing e-commerce markets with Spanish consumers' trust in oline shopping increasing.
 This article sets out what you need to know if you want to start an online shop for the Spanish market.

 The market

-Spanish consumers appreciate the convenience of e-commerce and buy mainly clothing, shoes, and home appliances online.
+Spanish consumers appreciate the convenience of e-commerce and buy mainly electronic devices, clothing, and shoes online.
 Spanish people are price-oriented and will often look at price over quality.
 Research whether there is a Spanish market for your product.
-Also check that your product meets local product requirements ( in Dutch).
+Also check that your product meets local product ( in Dutch).

 Spanish companies generally provide a lower level of service than in other countries, which can lead to disappointing experiences for consumers.
-In Spain, it is common for people to give online shops a ring first to verify that they are real.
+In Spain, it is common for people to call online shops before ordering to verify that they are real.
 By providing Spanish-speaking customer service, you can assist customers in their own language, while taking orders by phone can increase your turnover.

 Spanish e-commerce regulations